Natural Laxatives That Work Fast For IBS-C

 The Heather’s Tummy Fiber is perfect for easing symptoms of IBS-C.

-In addition to Heather’s awesome products, the toilet stool is a popular product right now, it helps ease constipation by changing your position when using the restroom.
+In addition to Heather’s awesome products, the toilet stool is a popular product, it helps ease constipation by changing your position when using the restroom.

 Plus, you can’t forget about things like digestive enzymes, they’re a huge help with healthy and proper digestion.